President Trump is killing me.

 This, then, may be the essence of Trumpcare.
 He isn't improving health for anybody.
 But by making health worse for those who live in parts of the country that opposed him, he is equalizing the health of all Americans.
 He is uniting us in infirmity.

-An article published this week in the American Journal of Public Health finds that life expectancy in the United States closely follows voting patterns in the 2016 election, with Trump winning the most support in counties with the lowest gains in lifespans.
+An article published week in the American Journal of Public Health finds that life expectancy in the United States closely follows voting patterns in the 2016 election, with Trump winning the most support in counties with the lowest gains in lifespans.

 Jacob Bor, an assistant professor at Boston University, found that in counties where life expectancy rose by less than three years since 1980, there was a 9.1 percentage point increase for the Republican share of the vote between 2008 and 2016.
 In counties where life expectancy rose by more than seven years since 1980, there was a 3.5 point increase in the Democratic share.